 At Glenwood Place, we promote dignity, choices and individuality through excellence in service and loving care.
 We are dedicated to providing a quality, enjoyable, home-like environment for residents, family members, employees and visitors.
 Come see why we're the only choice among Central-Iowa seniors.

-Glenwood Place will honor our competitors advertised specials.
+Glenwood Place will honor our competitor’s advertised move-in specials.

 Glenwood Place has grown to provide all aspects of retirement living to the community of Marshalltown.
 Our 6 Town Homes offer independent living overlooking our beautiful Glenwood Lake.
 In April 2015 Glenwood Place opened 8 new assisted living apartments, a community room with beverage bar, theater room, and fitness center with 2 Nu-Steps and an elevator for easy access to the lower level.
 In the Summer of 2017, the newest addition was added to provide 12 new assisted living apartments and 8 new Independent Living apartments.
 The Independent Apartments feature a washer and dryer in each unit, along with a full kitchen and stainless steel appliances.
 The independent and assisted living halls each come with their own family room featuring gas fireplaces and space for entertaining family and friends.